 The total score ranged from 0 to 8.5; the lower score refers to a good prognosis.
-ECOG PS: Eastern Cooperative Oncology Group performance status most common cause of cancer-related death.
-Of the cases at the initial diagnosis, nearly one-third had metastatic gastric cancer (mGC).
+ECOG PS: Eastern Cooperative Oncology Group performance status most common cause of cancer-related death.2 Of the cases at the initial diagnosis, nearly one-third had metastatic gastric cancer (mGC).3

 The overall condition among patients with mGC has gotten worse as the disease progresses following the initial treatment and beyond for a variety of reasons.
-Given that mGC is an incurable disease, palliative systemic therapy (PST) is the principal line of management.
+Given that mGC is an incurable disease, palliative systemic therapy (PST) is the principal line of management.4 score used to predict the survival outcome of palliative cancer patients in the terminal stage.6

-A significant number of patients with metastatic cancer typically receive anticancer treatment toward the end of their lives due to the discovery of numerous therapeutic drugs, either immunestimulating or target-based.
-An accurate estimation of survival may avoid overtreatment.
+A significant number of patients with metastatic cancer typically receive anticancer treatment toward the end of their lives due to the discovery of numerous therapeutic drugs, either immunestimulating or target-based.5 An accurate estimation of survival may avoid overtreatment.